 The U.S.-based Principles and Practice of Engineering (PE) licensing exam identifies individuals who can practice professional engineering in such a manner that will safeguard life, health, and property and promote the public welfare.
-TMS offers study guides and registration information for those wishing to take the exam, as well as the opportunity for existing PEs to help develop exam questions.
+The TMS Professional Registration Committee originated the PE exam and maintained it for more than 20 years.

 Met/Mat PE Exam

 The exam is administered once a year in October and registration for the exam typically opens in June.
 For more information, visit the National Council of Examiners for Engineering and Surveying (NCEES) PE Metallurgical and Materials Exam website.

 Met/Mat PE Exam Review Course

-Each summer, TMS holds a review course focused specifically on the Metallurgical and Materials Engineering PE Licensing Exam and lists the course information under Upcoming Professional Development Events.
+Each year, TMS holds a review course focused specifically on the Metallurgical and Materials Engineering PE Licensing Exam and lists the course information under Upcoming Professional Development Events.

 TMS offers a study guide containing sample problems and solutions relating to the Metallurgical and Materials Engineering PE exam.
 The guide is free for TMS members and costs $39.00 for non-members.